cheqd/data-api/README.md

 For the circulating supply API endpoint, Cloudflare Workers will expect to find a Cloudflare KV namespace called `CIRCULATING_SUPPLY_WATCHLIST` with a list of addresses in the `key`.
 The application *only* uses the key, so value can be anything.

+Delayed vesting accounts that have never been involved in a transaction (as described above) should be prefixed with a `delayed:` prefix in the JSON file.
+Cloudflare allows [filtering KV pair `key`s by prefixes](https://developers.cloudflare.com/workers/runtime-apis/kv/#more-detail) when using a list operation.

 ```jsonc
 // Sample watchlist JSON file structure
 [